Reviewed by Daniel Mirkovic

 Landscaping equipment: including lawn mowers, garden and landscaping tools, etc.

 You should always read your home insurance policy to determine what kinds of property are subject to special limits like these, and compare those limits to the property that you actually own.
-Often, you’ll need to increase these sublimits of coverage (for an additional cost) in order to ensure that you’re fully protected for the current, replacement cost of all of your personal property.
+Often, you’ll need to increase these sublimits (for an additional cost) to ensure that you’re fully protected for the replacement cost of all of your personal property.

 Check out these related articles:

 Get a personalized online home insurance quote in just 5 minutes and see how much money you can save by switching to Square One.